ACM SIGCOMM 2018 Afternoon Workshop on Kernel Bypassing Networks (KBNets 2018)

 Submissions must describe original, previously unpublished, complete research, not currently under review by another conference or journal.

 Papers must be submitted electronically.
 The length of papers must be no more than 6 pages, including tables and figures, (in two-column, 10-point format) but excluding references, following the provided ACM LaTeX style file https://github.com/scyue/ccp-sigcomm18.
+The cover page must contain the name and affiliation of author(s) for single-blind peer reviewing by the program committee.
 Each submission will receive at least three independent blind reviews from the TPC.
 At least one of the authors of every accepted paper must register and present their work at the workshop.

 Please submit your paper via http://sigcomm18kbnets.hotcrp.com/

 Authors Take Note

 The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to TWO WEEKS prior to the first day of the conference.
 The official publication date affects the deadline for any patent filings related to published work.

 Attendance of the workshop is by open registration and subject to the same registration fees and rules as all the other SIGCOMM 2018 workshops.
 The registrants of the workshop may freely attend any workshop on the same day.

 List of organization details